nichwrig/Sandbox-Site/README.md

 # Sandbox-Site
-An area to learn and experiment the basics of web development.
+An area to learn and experiment with the basics of web development.